-Thanks to the significant advances in artificial intelligence (AI) and augmented reality (AR) consumers can try our beauty products virtually wherever they are — on mobile, web or in-store.
-Leading brands are successfully using smart mirrors to give consumers innovative ways to experience beauty products using cameras.
+Thanks to the significant advances in artificial intelligence (AI) and augmented reality (AR), consumers can try our beauty products virtually wherever they are — on mobile, web, or in-store.
+Leading brands are successfully using virtual makeup apps and smart beauty mirrors to give consumers innovative ways to experience makeup products using cameras.
 However, as the industry evolves, the difference between AI and AR makeup mirrors becomes more palpable.

 With AR product experience the technology is capable of detecting the face and overlaying virtual makeup that looks as realistic as its physical copy.
 Using the camera, consumers can try on beauty products and find their perfect color match.
-AI makeup mirrors go further combining machine learning algorithms that analyze consumer facial characteristics like skin color, type or age and can recommend the best-fit products based on the individual data.
+An AI smart beauty mirror goes further by combining machine learning algorithms that analyze consumer facial characteristics like skin color, type, or age and can recommend the best-fit products based on the individual data.

 Professional Makeup Software

-An essential part of smart beauty mirrors is the Makeup Try On Software, also known as the “magic mirror” technology.
+An essential part of smart beauty mirrors ("magic mirrors") is the Makeup Try On Software.
 But what exactly makes it magic?
 Or "smart"?
 Let's get a closer look "under the hood" of AR mirrors and how they are implemented.

-- Real time try on.
-Initially the makeup try on idea was realized via photo editing, however now, with robust face tracking optimized for mobile, consumers can enjoy the real-time virtual beauty experience, and use smart devices like true mirrors.
+- Real-time try on.
+Initially the makeup try on idea was realized via photo editing, however now, with robust face tracking optimized for mobile, consumers can enjoy the real-time virtual beauty experience via a virtual makeup mirror.

 - Makeup advisor.
-By analyzing facial characteristics, virtual mirrors can find makeup items that are the best fit for a customer’s age, skin or eye color and showcase them in real-time.
+By analyzing facial characteristics, a smart beauty mirror can find makeup items that are the best fit for a customer’s age, skin, or eye color and showcase them in real-time.
 Brands can create preset makeup looks to recommend items that go together.

 - Beauty care personal assistance.
-The most advanced solutions use not only augmented reality to visualize beauty items but also AI algorithms that can track your skin health and advice regimens, serving your personal digital assistants.
+The most advanced solutions use not only augmented reality to visualize beauty items but also AI algorithms that can provide skin analysis in terms of health and advice regimens, serving your personal digital assistants.

 User experience features

 - Recording.
-Makeup mirrors can be equipped with video or photo taking features so consumers can save, share and review their try-on sessions.
+A smart beauty mirror can be equipped with video or photo-taking features so consumers can save, share and review their try-on sessions.

 - Engagement analytics helps brands to gain some marketing insights by tracking how consumers interact with a certain product and their level of engagement e.g. returning customers, the lengths of the session, the number of items tried and etc.